jeffThompson/ComputersOnLawAndOrder/README.md

 **Season And Episode List**
 List of episodes by season, episode number, episode name, and date aired.

+**Supercut Of All Screenshots**
+Process files for creating a supercut of ALL 11,000 screenshots - you'll have to be patient to see this one.

 **Tumblr Theme**
-Custom Tumblr theme for the project
+Custom Tumblr theme for the project.

 \- \- \- \- \- \- \- \- \-